ilrg/ilrg.github.io/Pages/Server/Postgres_Setup.md

 sudo -u postgres psql
 ```
     - You should see the command line now start with `postgres=#`
-- Quit the server to return to the command line
+- Quit the server to return to the command line:
 ```
 \q
 ```